bentice/bentice.github.io/index.md

 Acuity Ads is a Demand Side Digital Advertising Platform

-* Managed $1 Million in display Advertising Spend
+* Managed over $500,000 in AdSpend.

-* Maintained and formed new relationships with over 30+ clients
+* Maintained and formed new relationships with over 40+ advertisers.

+* Created data visualizations to educate clients, campaign managers, and sales about their ad campaigns.

-* Updated a legacy internal application with taking input from other Campaign Managers
+* Updated and further developed an internal analytics application using input from the daily users.

-* Wrote Basic Python Application for my coworkers to make a routine excel task quick and easy

-* Taught myself JavaScript to better communicate with client development teams
+* Wrote an application in python that automated a time consuming manual process.

+* Learned web development fundamentals and educated my team members to help them communicate better pixel placement.

+* Advised product team from the perspective of a daily user on current and new features.

 ### [Creative Destruction Lab](https://www.creativedestructionlab.com/)
-**Research Analyst, 09/2017-09/2018**
+**Research Analyst, 09/2017-08/2018**

 The CDL is a seed-stage startup accelerator program for science/technology ventures.

-* Created a statistical model to predict seed-stage valuations based on characteristics of the venture
+* Created a statistical model to predict seed-stage valuations based on characteristics of the venture.

-* Built Dashboards so that CDL team members could check key metrics
+* Built Dashboards so that CDL team members could check key metrics.

 * Managed a monthly newsletter for the CDL network (graduate ventures, angel investors, Venture Capital).